CEI-lab/FastRobots-2023/docs/Lab2.md

 ## Instructions

+* Before carrying out the instructions, ensure that you open the **demo.ipynb** notebook in the directory **ble_python** in JupyterLab.
+Follow and test the instructions in the notebook to test and use BLE.
+> Run through all the cells before you begin to work on the lab tasks.

 In order to test your robot's sensors more effectively, it is critical to have a working wireless debugging system.
 The following tasks will ensure that you can receive timestamped messages from the Artemis board.

 1. Send an *ECHO* command with a string value from the computer to the Artemis board, and receive an augmented string on the computer.